 Warmest of welcomes, and congratulations on this next step in your career!

 Your New Employee Orientation will take place in Augusta, Arkansas.
-We love starting every employee’s journey in Augusta because that’s where ARcare started.
+We love starting every employee’s journey in Augusta because that’s where Arcare started.
 Our roots are rural, and our network is made stronger by the small communities we serve.

 Orientation begins at 8:15 a.m.
-ARcare Human Resources (HR) will contact you with the exact date(s) of your orientation.
-Orientation will be held at the ARcare Training Center, located at 105 N 1st St, Augusta, AR.
+Arcare Human Resources (HR) will contact you with the exact date(s) of your orientation.
+Orientation will be held at the Arcare Training Center, located at 105 N 1st St, Augusta, AR.
 Please note, HR will communicate with you via phone, email, and text message.

 During your orientation in Augusta, please ensure you wear attire that aligns with your role, as it sets the tone for professionalism and helps you acclimate to our workplace culture.
 If you have any questions about what’s appropriate, don’t hesitate to ask.